-London is out to prove that you can get something for nothing.
-Enjoy some of the unique experiences the city has to offer without breaking the bank in our guide to the best of London’s free activities.
+Looking for the best free things to do in London?
+Enjoy some of the unique experiences the city has to offer without breaking the bank with our guide to the best of London’s free activities.

 London is an expensive city; we know this from living here for the last 20 or so years.